Van Norman Dams

-The Van Norman Dams, also known as the San Fernando Dams, were the terminus of the Los Angeles Aqueduct, supplying about 80 percent of Los Angeles' water, until their damage in the 1971 San Fernando earthquake and were subsequently decommissioned due to the inherent instability of the site and their location directly above heavily populated areas.
+The Van Norman Dams, also known as the San Fernando Dams, were the terminus of the Los Angeles Aqueduct, supplying about 80 percent of Los Angeles' water, until they were damaged in the 1971 San Fernando earthquake and were subsequently decommissioned due to the inherent instability of the site and their location directly above heavily populated areas.

 Construction

 The Upper Van Norman Dam initially was constructed with 42 ft of hydraulic fill.
 In 1922, the dam was raised 18 ft with rolled fill.

 The Lower Van Norman Dam was constructed with hydraulic and rolled fill.
 Hydraulic fill height was about 102.4 ft, while rolled fill was added at least five times in the dam's history, each time increasing the dam's height, totaling 39.6 ft rolled fill.
 The last addition was made in 1929–30.

 1971 San Fernando earthquake

 The 1971 San Fernando earthquake significantly damaged the dams, resulting in evacuation of thousands of people from the San Fernando Valley immediately below.
 80,000 were evacuated for three days.
 Later, it was estimated that a dam failure could have killed 123,400.